Accommodations & Services

 - Use of a Computer for Tests

-In consultation with the student, faculty members will assist in arranging test accommodations.
-The Disability Service Office has a Testing Center where students may test in individual or small room format.
+In consultation with the student, faculty members will assist in arranging testing accommodations.
+The DSO has a Testing Center where students may test in individual or small room format.
 The DSO is also able to arrange for Test Readers and Scribes through the DSO Testing Center.
-Click here for more information on the DSO Testing Center.
+Click here for more Information about Test Accommodations.

 Note taking is an accommodation for students with hearing, visual, motor limitations or those who have learning or cognitive disabilities that significantly affect the ability to take notes in class.
 The note taking accommodation is designed to enhance the student's learning process by having another set of notes.
 This accommodation is not to be used as a substitute for attending class or taking one's own notes, if physically able.
 Click here for more Information about Note Taking Accommodations.

 Audio-recording class lectures is sometimes an accommodation for students with memory impairments, visual impairments, attention deficits or distractibility, impaired auditory processing, or limited manual dexterity.
 The audio recording is a supplement to the student's own or a note-taker's written notes.
 Students must sign an agreement during their accommodation plan meeting agreeing not to share, copy, or release any material from a recording made in class and that the recording may be used for the student's personal educational needs only.

 Alternative textbooks are an accommodation for students with visual limitations, learning disabilities, or other cognitive or physical limitations that significantly affect the ability to read and or comprehend print material.
 This accommodation provides adequate access to textbooks in a format that is compatible with the student's limitations.

 ASL Interpreters and captioning are accommodations provided to students who are deaf or hard of hearing in order to provide equal access to lecture content.